wp-plugins/nextgen-gallery-optimizer/readme.txt

 1. Improves your WordPress page load speed!
 2. Prevents NextGEN's scripts and styles from loading on posts without galleries.
 3. Lets you easily install the Fancybox lightbox to display your images in style.

+= NEW in Version 1.0.8: =

+1. Tested fully-compatible with WordPress 3.4 (Basic and Premium)
+2. Improved compatibility with other plugins and themes (Basic and Premium)
+3. Display fix for Fancybox when no title is available (Basic and Premium)
+4. Latest jQuery 1.7.2 (Basic and Premium)

+This version adds the jQuery.noConflict(); method for improved compatibility with plugins and themes using other javascript libraries/frameworks including script.aculo.us, Prototype and MooTools.
+It also includes a fix for Fancybox/NextGEN Gallery integration where a small white line would appear underneath the lightbox when no title was set.

 = NEW in Version 1.0.7: =